-Our youngest learners and the people who share meaningful interactions with them throughout their lives are our priority.
-We believe in providing and inspiring fun, dynamic experiences that are rooted in social-emotional learning to inspire joy, creativity, and curiosity in our youngest learners!
+Our youngest learners and the people who share meaningful interactions with them are our priority.
+We believe in creating fun, dynamic experiences that are rooted in social-emotional learning to inspire joy, creativity, and curiosity in our youngest learners!

 The Museum focuses on the following themes for young learners.
 For more information, please contact Chip Lindsey, Director of Education, at email@example.com.

 Art, Art History and Art Exploration